 - If a patient has a severely limited immune system such as a bone marrow transplant, then the fungus can grow quite quickly and invade surrounding tissues.
 This is an acute invasive infection that is rare outside of transplant clinics.
 The infection is treated at those clinics.

-- The National Aspergillosis Centre sees patients who are much better at fighting the fungal infection.
+- The National Aspergillosis Centre sees patients who are much better at fighting fungal infections.
 They often cannot eliminate the infection but they slow its growth down to such an extent that patients can live for years without it being identified.
 The commonest part of the body that gets infected is the lungs and here it can closely resemble other more common infections or other lung tissue disorders.
 There are no diagnostic techniques that can accurately identify chronic pulmonary aspergillosis by themselves, diagnosis usually takes multiple tests and the experience of an aspergillosis specialist to finalise.

 Types of chronic aspergillosis infection: